MailOnline/json-schema-test/README.md

     description: 'The description is shown in the test report',
     // schema object or reference if the validator supports it
     schema: { ... } // or 'http://schema.example.com/schema.json#',
+    // schemas: []  // array of schema objects or refs (schema property won't be used)
     tests: [        // test cases for the schema
       {
         // only: true,  // only this data sample will be tested